Dhabi966/JimsReactPortfolio/README.md

 ## Installation

 This application doesn't need to be installed.
-To see this portfolio, please visit the gitlink provided below.
+To see this portfolio, please visit the GitHub Pages link provided below.

 ## Usage